Harvard rescinds offers to incoming freshmen over hateful memes

 In the group, members joked about subjects including sexual assault, the Holocaust, deaths of children, and certain ethnic or racial groups, according to the Crimson.

-After administrators learned about the memes, they rescinded the students' acceptance offers in mid-Apri.
+After administrators learned about the memes, they rescinded the students' acceptance offers in mid-April.
 The Facebook chat group was an offshoot of the official Harvard College Class of 2021 Facebook group affiliated with the university, the newspaper reported.

 The description for the Harvard College Class of 2021 Facebook group states, "we are not responsible for any unofficial groups, chats, or content within."
 It goes on to remind students that "Harvard College reserves the right to withdraw an offer of admission under various conditions."